EloiStree/EloiExpLab_UnityRootXR/README.md

 I could use branches.
 But I like forking to be sure of not mixing code at one point.

-🚨 Note: I have no idea of what I am doing ^^, don'take my project as an example.
+🚨 Note: I have no idea of what I am doing ^^, don't take my project as an example.
 I am just trying to make my code usable in several platform but have project that allows to explore more specitic and native sample of them all seperately.
 Hope me the best.
 Feel free to contact me if you know better way to do it.